cornerstonejs/cornerstone/README.md

 simple and avoid compromises related to older browser technology.
 Note that it may be possible to get this library to work on IE8 using [excanvas](https://code.google.com/p/explorercanvas/) but I haven't tried it yet.

+_Why doesn't this library support stacks of images?_

+Images stack functionality such as a CT series or MRI series can actually be quite complex.
+Regardless of what stack functionality is desired, all stacks ultimately need to be able to display a single image and that is what this library is focused on doing.
+Stack functionality is therefore pushed up to a higher layer.
+The [cornerstoneTools](https://github.com/chafey/cornerstoneTools) contains stack functionality and is a good place to look to see how various stack related functionality is implemented.

+_How do you envision this library supporting 3D functionality such as MPR, MIP and VR?_

+This library would be responsible for displaying the rendered image to the user.
+The rendering of the 3D image would be done by some other library - perhaps on the server side.
+This library is purely 2D and has no knowledge of 3D image space.
+It will probalby make sense to have several layers on top of this library to provide 3D functionality.
+For example, one layer that has a 3D viewport with properties such as transformation matrix, slice thickness, transfer function/LUT, segmentation masks, etc.  And another 3D tools layer that provides various tools on top of the 3d viewport (rotate, zoom, segment, scroll, etc).
+I haven't thought too much about this yet but am hoping to make progress on this in the latter half of 2014.

 Copyright